ProjectZakyx/project-zakyx/docs/plan.md

-# Projekt-Ora Improvement Plan
+# Projekt-ZAKYX Improvement Plan

 ## Executive Summary

-This document outlines a comprehensive improvement plan for Projekt-Ora, a lightweight, customizable web browser built with Rust.
+This document outlines a comprehensive improvement plan for Projekt-ZAKYX, a lightweight, customizable web browser built with Rust.
 Based on the requirements analysis, we've identified key areas for development and improvement to achieve the project's goals of performance, security, and extensibility while maintaining a modern user experience with a small resource footprint.

 ## Current State Assessment

-Projekt-Ora is currently in early development with basic browser functionality implemented:
+Projekt-ZAKYX is currently in early development with basic browser functionality implemented:

 - WebView2-based rendering engine for Windows
 - Basic navigation capabilities (back, forward, reload)